Q. I forgot my members only password. What must I do?

 system to lookup your password and send it to your registered e-mail

 address.
-Once you've sent HELP and its confirmed that you are a member and
+Once you've sent HELP and it's confirmed that you are a member and

 that your password has been sent to you, then all you need to do is check